 Deciding to go digital is an important strategic decision.
 In the post-pandemic economy, it’s a decision that can’t be delayed.
 Getting your eCommerce strategy implemented will require an injection of capital, but in a world that makes no-contact transactions essential, it’s an investment in survival.
 Implementing a purpose-built B2B eCommerce platform unlocks numerous sales opportunities.
 To stay competitive and meet customer expectations you must sell online.
 Take the first step in doing so with our calculator.

 To help you evaluate the economic impact of going digital, assess projected revenue increases, and estimate the time to ROI, we’ve built a smart, interactive B2B eCommerce ROI calculator.
 This easy-to-use tool calculates results for your specific business environment.

 Start with basic projection calculations then drill down to evaluate other factors that influence your B2B eCommerce ROI.
 Estimate new revenue opportunities, potential cost reductions, and savings along with improved operations productivity.
 Use the tool to set eCommerce ROI benchmarks when you are ready for implementation.

-This B2B eCommerce ROI calculator can estimate the ROI for Oro solutions and can also be used with custom calculations for other implementations.
+This B2B eCommerce ROI calculator can estimate the ROI for Oro’s digital commerce and marketplace management solutions.
+It can also be used with custom calculations for other implementations.
 Just use the default numbers or enter your own data to adjust and fine-tune the results.
 It’s perfect for evaluating multiple solutions to help you select the right eCommerce platform for your company.